Michelle Legge

-How Are Crypto Airdrops Taxed?
+How Are Airdrops Taxed?

-Some tax offices state certain kinds of airdrops are tax free - it all depends on why you received the airdrop.
+• Some tax offices state certain kinds of airdrops are tax free.
+It all depends on why you received the airdrop.

-If you later sell, or otherwise dispose of, your airdropped tokens you’ll pay Capital Gains Tax on any gain.
+• If you later sell, or otherwise dispose of, your airdropped tokens, you’ll pay Capital Gains Tax on any gain.

-Are airdrops taxed?
-Yes.
 Crypto airdrops are generally subject to tax.
-In fact, you may even pay tax twice on airdrops in some countries.While in other countries airdrops may be tax-free depending on why they were received.
+In fact, you may even pay tax twice on airdrops in some countries.
+While in other countries, airdrops may be tax-free depending on why they were received.

 Let’s break down how airdrop taxes work in different countries, and explore the two main types of tax you might pay: Income Tax and Capital Gains Tax.

 Like any other asset, when you sell coins/tokens you got from an airdrop, this will be subject to Capital Gains Tax.
-So in some countries, you’ll be paying tax twice on an airdrop!
+The cost basis of your airdropped coins is the fair market value in fiat currency on the date you received your airdrop.

 The IRS guidance on crypto is clear that airdrops are a type of income, so you should pay Income Tax on any coin or token received from an airdrop.
 Use the fair market value (FMV) of the coin on the day you received it to figure out how much income you received.
 This should be reported as “other income” on IRS Form 1040 Schedule 1.